dev-jujucollins/simple_gui/README.md

 - Gray Background for the main Label "Hello There".
 - Gray Background for the Set Text input field, Set Text button, Set Color dropdown menu, Set Color button, and Reverse Text button.
   - Note: The backgrounds defaulting to gray seems to be based on the current light or dark theme applied to macOS.
 Needs to be looked into via tkinter documentation.
+Size of the drop-down menus also slightly changes when the macOS them is changed from light mode to dark mode.
+When in dark mode, the box extends closer to the border of the window.